Jan Akkerman

 Jan Akkerman (born 24 December 1946) is a Dutch guitarist.
 He first found international commercial success with the band Focus, which he co-founded with Thijs van Leer.
-After leaving Focus, he continued as a solo musician, adding jazz fusion influences.
+After leaving Focus, he continued as a solo musician, adding jazz rock influences.

 Biography

 The son of a scrap iron trader, Akkerman was born in Amsterdam.
 He started playing the accordion before turning to the guitar.
 Around age ten he took guitar lessons and his first single, with the Friendship Sextet, was released in 1960, when he was thirteen years old.
 Akkerman won a scholarship to study at the Amsterdam Music Lyceum for five years, developing his composition and arranging skills.

 At fourteen he was in the rock band Johnny and his Cellar Rockers with his friend Pierre van der Linden.
 Both then joined The Hunters.
 After seeing a performance by classical guitarist Julian Bream, he became interested in renaissance music and the lute.
 He started the band Brainbox with Van der Linden, Kaz Lux, and André Reijnen.
 They recorded for Parlophone.

 Akkerman joined the Thijs van Leer Trio in late 1969 which, as the nascent band Focus, was the pit band for the Dutch theatrical production of Hair (recorded as an album in 1969).
 Under the name Focus, the band explored progressive rock, an amalgam of classical, jazz, and rock music, and had hits in the seventies such as "Hocus Pocus" and "Sylvia".
-The band's albums Focus II and Focus 3 were certified Gold.
-In 1973 Akkerman was voted Best Guitarist in the World by readers of the UK magazine Melody Maker.
-With manufacturer Framus he helped produce one of the first signature guitar models.
+The band's albums Focus II (1971) and Focus 3 (1972) were certified gold by the RIAA in 1973 for selling 500,000 copies each.
+The live album At the Rainbow (1973) and the band's fourth outing, Hamburger Concerto (1974), were certified silver by the BPI for selling 60,000 copies each.